MPUSP/snakemake-ms-proteomics/README.md

 ## License

-- the contents of this repository are licensed under a **free for academic use** license; this means
+- the contents of this repository are licensed with the [MIT License](https://choosealicense.com/licenses/mit/)
-  - you may use the workflow for scientific purposes free of charge
+  - you are free use the workflow for your purposes free of charge
-  - you may modify the contents and create derivative work for you own scientific purposes
+  - you are free to modify the contents and create derivative work
+  - the only condition is that you refer to the original license and copyright owners (MPUSP)
   - all contents come with absolutely no warranty to work for your or any other purposes
-  - all third party dependencies are licensed under their own terms and not covered by this license
+  - **important**: all third party dependencies are licensed under their own terms and _not covered_ by this license

 ## References